 Types of Insulation

 Aside from understanding the right R-value for your regional climate, knowing the different types of insulation is key.
-It is also important to note that insulating any part of the home, whether the ceiling or the walls, will require more than one type of insulation to get the job done.
+It is important to note that insulating any part of the home, whether the ceiling or the walls, will require more than one type of insulation to get the job done.
 Proper insulation is always done in layers.
 Here are the most common types of insulation:

 Cross Linked Polyethylene